Imaging center in San Jose, California

 An arthrogram is a nuclear imaging procedure used to evaluate the condition of joints.
 Conventional arthrography uses a special form of X-ray called fluoroscopy, which makes it possible to see bones, joints and internal organs in motion.

 During an arthrogram, iodine contrast is injected into the joint.
 The contrast material fills the entire joint and becomes visible during an X-ray evaluation.
-This allows the radiologist to assess the anatomy and function of the joint.
+This allows your radiologist to assess the anatomy and function of the joint.

 Discograms